jmora/mindgraph/pages/AI future.md

 		  > **X:** But that doesn't make sense, how can companies survive?
 		  > **Me:** It's ok to be hopeless as long as your competitors are.
 If we all suck then no-one gains an advantage.
 The problems occur when someone slightly more competent enters the arena.
 	- Option C: Both simultaneously: nonsensical meetings trying to find a profitable way to improve the [[quality]] of life for the top 0.001%, expecting it will trickle-down to everybody.
 “At first, smartphones were a niche market too!”
-- AI may be (will be #speculation) a revolution without AGI.
+- AI may be (#speculation will be) a revolution without AGI.
 But AGI (or human-level AI) is still interesting as a potential future milestone for AI.
 - Interestingly, two groups of people perceive AGI in two different ways: collapsed:: true
   * A relatively _small_ problem that is not far from being solved, just a few years away.